 Address (public key hash): 1P3AzkwVv1jDJAhEBQby6873xwJvymzDRn

 Each user’s wallet software contained lists of public and private keys pairs.
 If the user’s computer broke or became stolen, you will lose all the private keys.
 The user had to be fairly tech savvy to know how to export and encrypt their keys for safe keeping.
 Even so, each time they received coins to a new address, they needed to re-backup the new private key.

 HD wallets to the rescue

 In accordance with BIP 32, new wallets called HD wallets (Hierarchical Deterministic, not High Definition) made the backup process a lot easier and safer.

-Instead of generating random private keys for each transaction, HD wallets generate one seed which is is used to create a master private key.
+Instead of generating random private keys for each transaction, HD wallets generate one seed which is used to create a master private key.
 This master private key can be used to generate more “child” private keys for each transaction.
 Because the child keys are determined using the same pattern each time, the user doesn’t need to back up all of their private keys, only the one seed:

 However, since most wallets have also adopted BIP 39 you may be more familiar with a 12 or twenty-four word encoding of your seed (again don’t use this example):

 bubble cat run happy tree bird snow flake person orange yellow mother

 Now, on a piece of paper or in a password manager like Qvault, users can backup their seed phrase.
 Then they know that all the Bitcoins that will ever be stored in their wallet are recoverable.

 Watch only HD wallet